biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 If the term you are looking for does not appear, you can add the ID (namespece:number) and Label manually.
 If the namespace is not supported by BioDati Studio, you can use it, but will get a warning for the annotation.

-To the right of each line in the annotation field, you will see two icons (1), which will allow you to copy, or (2) delete the Annotation.
+To the right of each line in the annotation field, you will see two icons.
+(1) will allow you to copy the annotation. while (2) will delete the Annotation.
 To Edit an Annotation, just click in the desired field and type.

 ![[curation11.jpg]]